Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

   | _ ->
     Error "The JSON value wasn't an object that matches with Product"
 ```
 It is up to you how much details you want to put in these error messages.
-You would to expand the pattern matching of the fields if you want to be more specific with your error messages.
-This is unlike `Thoth.Json` which automatically generates nice error messages if the fields and / or their types of the JSON do not match those of the F# type that we are decoding into.
+You could expand the pattern matching of the fields if you want to be more specific with your error messages.
+This is unlike `Thoth.Json` which automatically generates nice error messages if the fields or their types of the JSON do not match those of the F# type that we are decoding into.

 In any case, we can can complete the parsing by writing a function that now parses JSON into `StoreInfo`:
 ```fsharp